Kyoshi Book 1 Review – The Rise of Kyoshi

 I loved this book.
 It was everything I didn’t know I wanted from a written version of the Avatar series.

 The Rise of Kyoshi is an addition to the Avatar universe.
 If you’re on this blog post, you’re probably already aware that I’m referring to the awesome animated series, and not the blue CGI aliens from Pandora.
-But in case not, I’ll briefly explain the central draws.
+But just.in case, I’ll briefly explain the central draws of Avatar The Last Airbender.

 A Little Info on the Avatar Universe

-Avatar is a fantasy series inspired by Asian cultures where a select few can use elemental magic.
-This magic is known as ‘bending’ (like bending the forces to your will) and is achieved through enacting various Asian martial arts stances.
+Avatar is a fantasy series where a select few can use elemental magic, and its settings are inspired by various Asian cultures.
+The magic is known as ‘bending’ (like bending the forces to your will) and is achieved through martial arts stances.

 If you’re thinking, ‘Oh, like Naruto’s ju jitsus’, then think again.
 Avatar’s magic summoning stances are far superior.
 Earth bending is inspired by a real-world art known as ‘Hung Gar’, where the focus is about staying low, strong, and balanced—like the earth itself.
 There’s a very visible difference compared to the water bending style which really flows.
 Through the character’s movements, you can almost believe that this really would work.
 It’s an incredibly considered series and the magic system has a tangible effect on the societies of its world.